 DEVCOM is a major subordinate command of the U.S. Army Futures Command (AFC).
 AFC describes itself as being "on a quest to modernize the way the Army does business by creating a space of endless possibilities to explore, develop, and test new methods, organizations, and technologies.
 Above all else, the command wants to ensure Soldiers have what they need, before they need it, to protect tomorrow… today.

-Dr. Donald Reago, Jr. is the Acting Director of the Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance, Reconnaissance (C5ISR) Center.
-As Acting Director, he is responsible for establishing the C5ISR Center’s comprehensive Science and Technology (S&T) Portfolio providing strategic program formulation guidance involving short-and long-range goals utilizing existing and anticipated state-of-the art advances in communications, mission command, sensors, electronic warfare, intelligence and countermeasure equipment and services.
+Mr. Joseph Welch is the Director of the Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance, Reconnaissance (C5ISR) Center.
+As Director, he is responsible for establishing the C5ISR Center’s comprehensive Science and Technology (S&T) Portfolio providing strategic program formulation guidance involving short-and long-range goals utilizing existing and anticipated state-of-the art advances in communications, mission command, sensors, electronic warfare, intelligence and countermeasure equipment and services.
 Programs encompass technology thrusts in Mission Command, Communications, Intelligence, Surveillance, and Reconnaissance technologies and systems in various stages of the life cycle model.
 In addition to the center's Science and Technology mission, he oversees its engineering support and services provided to the acquisition Program Executive Offices, Life Cycle Management Commands, and other DOD and Federal customers.

-A graduate of New Jersey Institute of Technology and the Naval Post Graduate School, Mr. Monteleone holds a Bachelor of Science in Computer Engineering, a Master of Science in Management and a graduate certificate in Advanced Acquisition.
-A member of the U.S. Army Acquisition Corp and a graduate of the Army Management and Staff College, Civilian Education System Advanced and Senior Leader Executive Courses, he also holds a Master of Strategic Studies from the U.S. Army War College.
+Mr. Monteleone, who was appointed to the Senior Executive Service in August 2018, is a graduate of New Jersey Institute of Technology and the Naval Post Graduate School.
+He holds a Bachelor of Science in Computer Engineering, a Master of Science in Management and a graduate certificate in Advanced Acquisition.
+A member of the U.S. Army Acquisition Corp and a graduate of the Army Management and Staff College, Civilian Education System Advanced and Senior Leader Executive Courses, Mr. Monteleone also holds a Master of Strategic Studies from the U.S. Army War College.

 Mr. Jonathan Keller serves as the Deputy Director of the U.S. Army Combat Capabilities Development Command’s C5ISR Center.
 As Deputy, Mr. Keller supports the Director in leading the Center’s 2000+ civilian workforceand $300M+ annual Science and Technology (S&T) Research and Development Portfolio across the Center’s core technology areas that include communications, cyber, mission command, sensors, electronic warfare, intelligence,and countermeasure equipment and services.
 In addition to supporting the Center's S&T mission, Mr. Keller supports the Director in prioritizing and overseeing the Center’s engineering and technical support provided toAcquisition Program Executive Offices; Life Cycle Management Commands; and other Army, DoD, and Federal agencies.